STRAN90/milestone-project-4/TESTING.md

 ![Register Page Screenshot](/static/images/readme/testing/register.png)

-- When filling the form, the below images show the tooltip working as it should, if a input field is not filled in, the field is let known to the user.
+- When filling the form, the below images show the tooltip working as it should, if an input field is not filled in, the field is let known to the user.

 ![Email tooltip alert](/static/images/readme/testing/register-tooltip1.png)
 ![Email tooltip alert](/static/images/readme/testing/register-tooltip2.png)